-The msgMaxSize field of the message conveys the maximum message size supported by the sender of the message, i.e., the maximum message size that the sender can accept when another SNMP engine sends an SNMP message (be it a response or any other message) to the sender of this message.
+The msgMaxSize field of the message conveys the maximum message size supported by the sender of the message, i.e., the maximum message size that the sender can accept when another SNMP engine sends an SNMP message (be it a response or any other message) to the sender of this message on the transport in use for this message.

 When an SNMP message is being generated, the msgMaxSize is provided by the SNMP engine which generates the message.
-At the receiving SNMP engine, the msgMaxSize is used to determine how big the Response to a Request message can be.
+At the receiving SNMP engine, the msgMaxSize is used to determine the maximum message size the sender can accommodate.